-For more details on the work and to see products, click on the image.
+For more details about the work, click on the image.
 For more details about the Series, CLICK HERE.